 Our touch, display and fingerprint-based semiconductor products are sold into markets for PC product applications, mobile product applications, and other electronic devices.
 The markets for touchscreen products are characterized by rapidly changing technology and intense competition.
-Our principal competition in the sale of touchscreen products includes Samsung LSI, Broadcom, ST Micro, Goodix, and various other companies involved in human experience semiconductor product solutions.
+Our principal competition in the sale of touchscreen products includes Broadcom, Goodix, Focaltech, ST Micro and various other companies involved in human experience semiconductor product solutions.
 Our principal competitors in the sale of notebook touch pads are Cirque Corporation, Elan Microelectronics and Goodix.
-Our principal competitors in the sale of display driver products for the PC and mobile product applications markets include Focaltech, Novatek Microelectronics, Samsung LSI, and SiliconWorks.
-Our principal competitors in the sale of fingerprint authentication solutions for PC product applications markets are Egis Technology, Elan Microelectronics, and Goodix.
+Our principal competitors in the sale of display driver products for mobile product applications market include Novatek Microelectronics, Samsung LSI, LX Semicon and Raydium.
+Our principal competitors in the sale of display driver products for virtual reality applications market include Novatek Microelectronics and Samsung LSI Our principal competitors in the sale of fingerprint authentication solutions for PC product applications markets are Egis Technology, Elan Microelectronics, and Goodix.